 Swimming in India

-Some of the Indian swimming champions are Virdhawal Vikram Khade who competed in the men's 50, 100, and 200 meters Freestyle swimming events at the 2008 Summer Olympics in Beijing, setting an Indian national record in 100 meters Freestyle.
-Khade won a bronze medal in the 50 meters butterfly category at the 2010 Asian Games in Guangzhou; it was India's first Asian Games medal in swimming in 24 years.
-He was conferred with the Arjuna Award in 2011 by the Government of India.
+India has produced remarkable swimming champions over the years.
+One such athlete is Virdhawal Vikram Khade, who made history by competing in the men's 50, 100, and 200 meters freestyle swimming events at the 2008 Summer Olympics in Beijing, setting a national record in the 100 meters freestyle.
+Khade also secured a bronze medal in the 50 meters butterfly category at the 2010 Asian Games in Guangzhou, marking India's first Asian Games swimming medal in 24 years.
+Honored with the Arjuna Award in 2011, he continues to inspire young swimmers across the country.

 India is proud of